Life Group Links: Weekly Discussion Questions and Life Group Leader’s Page

-These small groups of 8-12 people meet together weekly, at ERBC and around our community, to spend time discussing interesting and important questions related to the weekly sermon.
-Life Groups also provide opportunity to build friendships, pray for one another, serve together, and simply have fun!
-Each group meets once a week for 1½ hours, and for 10-week sessions.
+These small groups of 6-12 people meet together online or in-person to spend time discussing interesting and important questions related to the weekly sermon.
+In our challenging times, Life Groups provide the opportunity to build friendships, pray for one another, serve one another, and simply have fun!
+Each group meets once a week for 1-1½ hours, and for 9-10 week sessions.

-Here at ERBC, Life Groups are the hub of our ministry.
-They’re the place where the real ministry of the church takes place as we study God’s Word, while supporting and sharing our lives with one another.
+Here at ERBC, our Life Groups are the hub of our ministry.
+They’re a place where real ministry takes place, whether that’s on campus here at ERBC or virtually through Zoom.
+We study God’s Word, support and share our lives with one another.
 Life Groups are a great place for:

 CONNECTING WITH OTHERS